CPK Insurance

 The most reliable way to manage professional liability insurance cost in Texas is to match your policy design to your actual exposure.
 Higher deductibles usually reduce premium, but only if your business can handle the out-of-pocket share of a claim.
 Lower limits can also reduce cost, though you should balance that against client contract requirements and the size of claims your business could face in Texas.

-Comparing multiple carriers matters more in Texas than in many states because the market is broad and competitive, with 820 active insurers.
+Comparing multiple carriers matters more in Texas than in many states because the market is broad and competitive, with many active insurers.
 That competition can create meaningful differences in how carriers price a consultant in Austin versus an architect in Houston or an IT firm in Dallas.
-The state average range of $56 to $262 per month gives you a practical benchmark, but your final quote will depend on claims history, location, industry risk, limits, deductibles, and endorsements.
+A practical benchmark can help, but your final quote will depend on claims history, location, industry risk, limits, deductibles, and endorsements.

 Bundling can also help.
-The product data indicates that combining professional liability with other business policies may save 10-20% through multi-policy discounts, though actual pricing varies by carrier and account.
+Combining professional liability with other business policies may reduce cost through multi-policy discounts, though actual pricing varies by carrier and account.
 If your business already needs general liability or other commercial coverage, ask for a package quote so the carrier can price the full account together.
 Clean claims history, accurate revenue reporting, and careful wording on endorsements can also help keep a quote stable.
 Finally, review your service agreements before renewal, because unnecessary contract language can push you into broader coverage than your Texas business actually needs.

 Our Recommendation for Texas